Thiago4532/dotfiles/README.md

 dotfiles update-index --assume-unchanged README.md
 ```

-Install plugins to vim using vim-plug.
+Install plugins to vim using vim-plug and coc-nvim.
 ```
 :PlugInstall
+:CocInstall
 ```